Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 }
 ```

+##### Things to note

+1. The variable bExecuteCustomLuaCode gives you control of when you want to execute code.
+The variable can be removed so long as you have proper control flow to determine when you want to execute custom lua code.
+2. Because sleep() cannot be used in your hook(unless you want to block the entire thread that lua is executing in), I recommend using the clock_t class.
+The clock_t class allows you to easily keep track of time between function calls, and can be used for some very hacky solutions.
-If you aren't targetting a specific Lua State, then you can just remove the code in relation to setting the target lua state.
+3. If you aren't targetting a specific Lua State, then you can just remove the code in relation to setting the target lua state.
 However, you have to make sure you're executing all the API functions on the same Lua State.
 Assuming it doesn't matter which Lua State you use, I reccomend creating a global variable to store whichever lua state you use(which you can just choose randomly in your hook) and executing all API function's in that lua state.
+4. Additionally, if the program you're reversing only has one lua state, then you can just remove all the code relating to using a specific lua state.
+Sadly that's not the case in all programs, so its just a matter of luck.

+# Closing Thoughts

+The Lua API is generally pretty easy to reverse.
+Alot of programs that embed Lua implement a large portion of their functionality in Lua(even going as far as making C/C++ functions callable through lua).
+Whether or not reversing the lua API is worth it depends on what functionality they implement in lua, and what functionality you are looking for.